domainsofapp/domainsofapp.github.io/_posts/2016-01-23-hello-world.md

 domainsofapp at gee male

-Or, if you would like to contribute programmatically/logistically to the site, here are the items on my to-do list:
+If you would like to contribute programmatically or logistically to the site, here are the items on my to-do list:

 * Add viewer counter (I scrapped Google Analytics b/c it weighs down the website and feels like an invasion of privacy and basic human rights)
 * Add commenting features to the posts (e.g., Disqus)